-Everyone feels anxiety occasionally, but for some people, those stressed feelings don’t go away when the stressful situation ends—or happen when there’s no stressful situation at all.
+Everyone feels anxiety occasionally, but for some people, those stressed feelings don’t go away when the stressful situation ends—or the feelings happen when there’s no stressful situation at all.

-If you’ve experienced this, or find that those anxious thoughts interfere with your daily life, you may be suffering from an anxiety disorder.
+If you’ve experienced this, or find that those anxious thoughts interfere with your daily life, you may be experiencing an anxiety disorder.

 You’re not alone: Anxiety disorders are among the most common mental health conditions in the United States, affecting nearly 40 million Americans every year.

 Fortunately, anxiety is both well understood and highly treatable.
-If you are suffering from symptoms related to an anxiety disorder, a prescription medication may help treat your condition and improve your quality of life.
+If you are having symptoms related to an anxiety disorder, a prescription medication may help treat your condition and improve your quality of life.